BetonQuest/BetonQuest/docs/Tutorials/Tools/Setting-up-VSCode.md

 _Step 3:_ Define a path and click on "Add".

-Navigate to your server files :arrow_right: Go to the "_plugins_" folder :arrow_right: Single-Click the "_BetonQuest_" folder
+Navigate to your server files :arrow_right: Go to the "_plugins_" folder :arrow_right: Select the "_BetonQuest_" folder
-:arrow_right: Click "Add" in the bottom right of the dialog.

 ![Define a path](../../_media/content/Tutorials/VSCode-Setup/creating_workspace_3.png)